samuelborrasca/D5akl/README.md

 The homerow mods were carefully adjusted for no misfires while typing, and it's been working well so far.

+Note that the Kanata config file expects the input layout to be configured as so, with the thumb keys being `1 2` on the left half and `3 4` on the right half:

+	q	w	e	r	t				y	u	i	o	p
+	a	s	d	f	g				h	j	k	l	;
+	z	x	c	v	b				n	m	,	.	/
+					1	2	3	4

 ## Layout

 ![alt text][layoutd5]